 end up down south.
 I thought we used up two decades' worth of mid-major magic during Season 6.
 I initially reserved the car until the 17th, and banked enough dough for a possible Sweet Sixteen/Elite Eight weekend.

-, we have plane tickets and a place to stay in Houston, but we could use some help with the rental car and gas.
+Thanks to the AOUEOU efforts of the folks at Utah State, we have plane tickets and a place to stay in Houston, but we could use some help with the rental car and gas.
 Some people have graciously gone in for Season 8 Memberships to help with the cause, but Season 7 isn't over yet (and S8 will have its own costs to cover).
 Others don't want to throw down that much or quite yet, and asked on the Twitter if there were alternate methods to donate smaller or additional amounts.
 I was trying to keep the donation box off the site this season, but here it is again -- like #ghostbrackets.

 As per our longstanding handshake agreement, I don't make any money off this site, but I don't lose any either.
 That's why this works.
 So I'll take down the link when we reach $600 or so.